daviebadger/books/restructuredtext/restructuredtext.rst

 rst2xml.py
 ----------

-Convert a |RST| to an XML document:
+Convert a |RST| document to an XML document:

 .. code:: sh